Sufi Abdul Hamid: Religious activism

 In Chicago, he styled himself Bishop Conshankin, a Buddhist cleric, then moved to New York in 1932, taking up residence in Harlem.
 Despite converting to Islam, he probably had no connection with the Nation of Islam.
 He eventually styled himself His Holiness Bishop Amiru Al-Mu-Minin Sufi A. Hamid, and his press man claimed that he had been born in Egypt beneath the shadow of a pyramid.
 He sported a mustache and dressed flamboyantly, wearing a Nazi-style military shirt, gold-lined cape, purple turban, and a dagger in his belt.

 During the Great Depression, unemployment among black people in Harlem reached 50%.
-Hamid initiated an effort to encourage white business owners in Harlem to hire black workers, often picketing stores and giving speeches on street corners.
+Hamid initiated an effort to encourage white and Jewish business owners in Harlem to hire black workers, often picketing stores and giving speeches on street corners.
 Author Claude McKay was a Harlem resident during the period and wrote extensively about Sufi Abdul Hamid and related labor issues and organizing as an informed eyewitness in articles for Nation, Amsterdam News, and New Leader, collected in The Passion of Claude McKay (Schocken, 1973, p.
 239–249).
-A long chapter of his essay collection, Harlem: Negro Metropolis (Dutton, 1940, p.
-181–262) provides a balanced factual account, a reliable witness, factual, unbiased, untendentious.

-Hamid, according to his detractors, was anti-Semitic, but a New York City court dismissed the charge, as McKay reported in one of his articles for Nation, and in any case his organization and others, such as the Harlem Citizens League, were not picketing Harlem stores because of their Jewish, Greek, or other ownership but because they refused to employ Negroes.
+Hamid expressed antisemitic views and support for antisemitic groups and individuals such as Haj Amin al-Husseini, the Grand Mufti of Jerusalem, and openly associated with the German-American Bund, a pro-Nazi organization, and the Christian Front, an anti-Semitic organization.
+He was acquitted of the charge of trying to drive Jewish shop owners out of Harlem; his organization and others, such as the Harlem Citizens League, claimed they were not picketing Harlem stores because of their Jewish, Greek, or other ownership but because they refused to employ black people.

 His union changed names many times, from the Negro Industrial and Clerical Alliance to the Afro-American Federation of Labor.
 Adam Clayton Powell briefly joined forces with him in labor protests and store boycotts, and broke ranks when his rhetoric moved beyond targeting whites and Jews to light-skinned black people.
 Violent clashes with rival black unions led to Hamid being arrested for stabbing Hammie Snipes, a former follower of Marcus Garvey who became a Communist labor union organizer; in October 1936, the courts sentenced him to 20 days in prison.
 Eventually, the courts barred Hamid from picketing, leading him to shift his focus to his mosque, the Universal Holy Temple of Tranquility; there, he dubbed himself a bishop, gaining the new nickname of "the Black Mufti."

-He would go on to open up his organization to Jewish members on August 31, 1937.
+Hamid opened up his organization to Jewish members on August 31, 1937.
+In September 1937, he recanted his antisemitic views, saying he was wrong to have judged Jews based on the actions of a few.
+He established the Universal Order of Tranquility to unite Jews, Christians, whites and blacks.
+Hamid claimed that Nazi groups had tried to offer him money to organise a "black legion" against the Jews, but that he refused since "they had no better feeling for me or my people than for the Jews."